 This has been mirrored by a decline in Twitter followers, signifying not just a drop off in downloads, but a wider loss of cachet from the brand at large.
 Between reaching a peak of 410,000 in September 2018, follower count fell by 7,000 by November.

 Decline in HQ Trivia Twitter followers

-The decline can partially be ascribed to the use of bots to cheat according to Thinknum – not a good look in the eyes of contestants trying to win their share of the pot.
-TouchArcade identify HQuack as a particularly easy-to-use bot (now offline), while Github is another resource for those looking to play dishonestly.
+The decline could partially be ascribed to the use of bots to cheat according to Thinknum – not a good look in the eyes of contestants trying to win their share of the pot.
+TouchArcade identify HQuack as a particularly easy-to-use bot (now offline), while Github was another resource for those looking to play dishonestly.

-The UK edition has been discontinued, after running for most of 2018.
+The UK edition was discontinued, after running for most of 2018.
 Reportedly, average audience figures stood at around the 125,000 mark, with 270,000 the peak figure.

 Australian and German editions of HQ Trivia ran between July and August 2018, as ‘pilots’, with no further shows in the pipeline at the time of writing.